EgoCogNav: Cognition-aware Human Egocentric Navigation: Introduction

 To address the challenges, we propose EgoCogNav, a multimodal egocentric navigation framework that jointly predicts perceived uncertainty, body-centered trajectories and head motion.
 The framework fuses first-person scene evidence from a pre-trained DINOv2 vision backbone \cite{caron2021emerging, oquab2023dinov2} with recent motion where cognition and behaviors are learned in a single perception–decision–action loop.
-For stability and generalization, we introduce auxiliary predictors of environment types (e.g., occlusion, crowding) and behaviors (e.g., hesitation, backtrack) that are tightly linked to contexts and actions with uncertainty.
 The design is modular and extensible for additional modality input with shared time-series forecasting module.
 Finally, we introduce the Cognition-Aware Egocentric Navigation (CEN) dataset that features rich multimodal streams from 17 participants across diverse indoor and outdoor scenes for human navigation research.
-Our contribution can be summarized as follows: \begin{itemize} \item We formalize cognition-aware egocentric forecasting task to jointly predict trajectory, head motion, and moment-to-moment perceived path uncertainty. \item We propose EgoCogNav, which fuses multiple sensory inputs with human-grounded uncertainty to produce behaviorally realistic behavior forecasts useful for assistive navigation and environmental design. \item We introduce a dataset consisting of 6 hours of real-world human navigation sessions that covers 42 diverse sites and environmental conditions. \end{itemize}
+Our contribution can be summarized as follows: (1) We formalize cognition-aware egocentric forecasting task to jointly predict trajectory, head motion, and moment-to-moment perceived path uncertainty; (2) We propose EgoCogNav, which fuses multiple sensory inputs with human-grounded uncertainty to produce behaviorally realistic behavior forecasts useful for assistive navigation; (3) We introduce a dataset consisting of 6 hours of real-world human navigation sessions that covers diverse sites and environmental conditions.